On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Introduction

 \section{Introduction}

-Deep neural networks are powerful and have been widely applied in natural language processing.
-However, recent studies demonstrate that these models are vulnerable to adversarial examples, which are malicious inputs intentionally crafted to fool the models.
-Although generating adversarial examples for texts has proven to be a more challenging task than for images due to their discrete nature, a number of methods have been proposed to generate adversarial text examples and reveal the vulnerability of deep neural networks in natural language processing (NLP) tasks including reading comprehension \citep{emnlp-17:Jia}, text classification \citep{arxiv-17:Samanta,arxiv-17:Wong,ijcai-18:Liang, emnlp-18:Alzantot}, machine translation \citep{iclr-18:ZhaoZhengli,acl-18:Ebrahimi,arxiv-18:Cheng}, dialogue systems \citep{naacl-19:Cheng}, and dependency parsing \citep{acl-20:Zheng}.
-These methods attack text examples by replacing, scrambling, and erasing characters or words or other language units.
-To settle the susceptible attack direction, they require a large number of queries to the target model for the predictions of given inputs.
-Thus the adversarial examples are typically generated for a specific model.
-This motivates the main questions we aim to answer in this paper: {\it Are there universal adversarial examples that can fool almost every neural network-based model?} And {\it are there universal attack rules for constructing such universal adversarial examples?}
+Recent studies demonstrate that deep neural networks are vulnerable to adversarial examples, intentionally crafted to fool the models.
+Although generating adversarial examples for texts has shown to be more challenging than for images due to their discrete nature, many methods have been proposed to generate adversarial text examples and reveal the vulnerability of deep neural networks in natural language processing (NLP) tasks, including reading comprehension \citep{emnlp-17:Jia}, text classification \citep{arxiv-17:Samanta,arxiv-17:Wong,ijcai-18:Liang, emnlp-18:Alzantot,yang2020greedy}, machine translation \citep{iclr-18:ZhaoZhengli,acl-18:Ebrahimi,arxiv-18:Cheng}, dialogue systems \citep{naacl-19:Cheng}, and dependency parsing \citep{acl-20:Zheng}.
+These methods perturb text examples by replacing, scrambling, and erasing characters, words or other language units to fool an NLP model.

-It is well known that adversarial examples exhibit black-box transferability, meaning that adversarial examples generated for one model can fool another model \citep{iclr-14:Szegedy}.
-Transfer attackers launch white-box attacks on local models to find candidate adversarial examples that may transfer to the target model.
-However, which factors most affect the transferability of adversarial examples is still unclear, especially for NLP models.
-In this study, we quantitatively investigate how adversarial transferability is impacted by several critical factors, including the network architecture, input form, word embedding type, and model capacity.
-Based on the understanding of transferability among various neural models, we study whether it is possible to craft universal, model-agnostic text adversarial examples for almost all existing models.
+Most existing studies focus on developing effective algorithms for attacking a specific model.
+The successful attacks demonstrate the instability of model predictions.
+However, the vulnerability of a model may correlate with different factors, such as network architecture, tokenization scheme, word embedding type, model capacity, and the spurious predictive patterns in the training data.